saxenism/saxenism-expressions/_posts/2022-10-09-Bit-Packing.md

     }

     // Execution Cost: 139811
-    function gradeStudents(address _student) public onlyHeadmaster graded(_student) {
+    // The grades for each of the four subjects are generated randomly and then stored in the *results* mapping against the address of the particular _student function gradeStudents(address _student) public onlyHeadmaster graded(_student) {
         uint datda_score = uint(keccak256(abi.encodePacked(_student, "defenceAgainstTheDarkArts", block.difficulty, block.timestamp))) % 100;
         uint potions_score = uint(keccak256(abi.encodePacked(_student, "potions", block.difficulty, block.timestamp))) % 100;